doxeylab/learn-genomics-in-linux/task1/README.md

 Hint: remember to use `man` if you want to explore added functionality of commands.

-* Download this file and extract its contents https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/e-coli-k12-genome.fasta.gz
+* Download this file containing the genome sequence of E. coli K12 and extract its contents https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/e-coli-k12-genome.fasta.gz

+* Print the first 3 lines of the file?

 * How many characters are in this file?

+* How many lines are in the file?

 * How large is the file in megabytes?

-*

-* Download
+* How many occurrences of "ATATATAT" are there in the file?

+* Print the last 10 lines of the file to a new file called tail.txt